 Around 30% of the total costs involved accounts for solar panels alone.
 Residential solar panels that are combined with a 3 – 8kW capacity cost between $17,000 – $52,000.
 Just because a solar panel has a high price on it does not mean that it is any better than one that is cheaper.

 To judge the cost of solar panels the best way to go about it is to use the method of cost per watt ($/W), and it happens to be more convenient.
 The metrics will indicate the cost that is related to the electrical output.
-If you buy solar panels in industrial quantities, you can get them at a cheaper price than you could a decade ago.
-Currently, in industrial qualities they are being sold at $0.70/W, to translate this for home owners, it means $1.5/W.
+If you buy solar panels in industrial quantities, you can get them at a lower price than you could a decade ago.
+Currently, in industrial qualities they are being sold at $0.70/W, to translate this for homeowners, it means $1.5/W.

 Balancing Out System Costs